Key words: EA, Enterprise Architecture, Data-Driven, Digital Twin.

 Tags can be used to give your information additional analytical dimensions, so you can filter information based on those tags.
 Tags are great ways to quickly mark references or components. #winning

-A Component represents any component documented in Ardoq.
+A component represents any business object or entity documented in Ardoq.
 The component type is dependent on the model being used.

 References can be any relationship (as defined by your model) that links two components together.